-With leadership from the program’s three full-time faculty members, our Legal Writing classes become laboratories for innovative teaching techniques, including peer editing, live drafting, and realistic simulations.
-With only 10-14 students per class, the professors are able to provide comprehensive written and live feedback to each Legal Writing student.
+With leadership from the program’s five core faculty, our Legal Writing classes become laboratories for innovative teaching techniques, including peer editing, live drafting, and realistic simulations.
+With fewer than 15 students per class, the professors are able to provide comprehensive written and live feedback to each Legal Writing student.

 Despite our intimate scale, we offer a diverse array of Legal Writing courses, a fellowship program, and other opportunities to enhance your writing skills and fully prepare you for your legal career.

-Taught in sections of fewer than fifteen students, this course covers predictive writing, persuasive writing, and oral advocacy.
+Taught in sections of fewer than 15 students, this course covers predictive writing, persuasive writing, and oral advocacy.
 It also provides an introduction to contract drafting, alternative dispute resolution, fact gathering, and client interviewing.
 The final exam for the course mimics the Multistate Performance Test; as such, this exam launches the students into their summer jobs and clerkships with an intense, independent writing and analytical experience.

 Writing Fellow Program

 Classroom Writing Fellows serve as teaching assistants for the professors in the 1L Legal Process, Analysis, and Writing course.
-These Fellows prepare and deliver instructional materials, provide feedback on student drafts, and mentor 1L students.
-The Fellows not only learn by teaching, they also receive instruction in learning theory, effective feedback techniques, management techniques, and advanced writing skills.
+These fellows prepare and deliver instructional materials, provide feedback on student drafts, and mentor 1L students.
+The fellows not only learn by teaching, they also receive instruction in learning theory, effective feedback techniques, management techniques, and advanced writing skills.

 Further Opportunities to Improve Lawyering Skills

 Arizona Law offers many other opportunities to hone writing, advocacy, and other key lawyering skills.
 Our clinical and externship programs allow the students — in guided, real-life settings — to apply the lessons they have learned in their Legal Writing classes.
 Other opportunities abound: